WilliamQLiu/williamqliu.github.io/_posts/2015-04-03-statistical-analysis.md

 ##<a id="scipystats">SciPy Stats</a>

 In Python, there's an open-source library called SciPy that handles a lot of standard mathematics, science, and engineering calculations.
 There's many subpackages, including linear algebra (`scipy.linalg`), spatial data structures and algorithms to compute triangulations and Voronoi diagrams (`scipy.spatial`), but for this article we want to look at the statistics side (`scipy.stats`).
+FYI there are other libraries like `statsmodel` that do this and more.

 ##<a id="onesamplettest">One Sample T-Test</a>